SteveWalsh1989/SteveWalsh1989/README.md

 I am currently a  Full-Stack Developer, working full time at Teamwork.
-I'm passionate about learning, training and improving typical onboarding experiences though the use of accelerated learning methods.
+I'm passionate about learning, training, creating solutions, and improving typical onboarding experiences though the use of accelerated learning methods.

 - Daily tech used: Vue.js, JavaScript, Git